MikeMonihan/README-Generator/Develop/README.md

   *Dependencies needed to before running the project*

-  npm i inquirer, fs
+  npm i fs

   ## Usage

   *How to use the application*

   node index.js